ENGR 100-600 | University of Michigan

 Maneuvering

-The official maneuvering evaluation of the Vendor’s ROVs will be done during the performance evaluation at the MHL.
+The official maneuvering evaluation of the Vendor’s ROVs will be done during the showcase.
 Maneuvering will be evaluated as the time it takes the ROV to correctly complete the riser inspection simulation.
 Teams must have correctly completed the riser inspection simulation to qualify for this category.
 Qualifying teams will be ranked according to time with 1 being the shortest, 2 being second shortest, and so on.

 Innovation